Skip to main content

 PinLocks specific products to exact positions in resultsProduct selection + position (max 50 pinned products)

 Manual rules can have multiple actions.
-For example, a single rule can boost one set of products while burying another.
+For example, a single rule can boost one set of products while burying another, or combine boost actions with a sort override for the same query.

 How rules are evaluated